Accelerator For Engineering Transfer Students

 How do I register?
 How do I know if I was selected?

-An invitation to register for Accelerator will be sent on June 3rd after the Accelerator info-session.
+An invitation to register for Accelerator will be sent on June 8th after the Planning your Summer info-session.
+We will post a registration tracker on the website.

 The Engineering Transfer Center offers support, resources, and activities to UCLA Engineering Transfer Students throughout the year.
 See our website for more information.
 Current eTransfer students will receive a weekly e-newsletter from the Center highlighting important information, deadlines, events and opportunities.
 Keep an eye out for these emails which will start in Welcome Week of the fall quarter.